 Let’s chat a few minutes about why being on and staying on proton-pump inhibitors (and I’m still aghast that these are now over the counter and don’t require a prescription) may not be a good idea.

-The use or PPI, especially long term, has been linked to kidney disease, heart attacks, and increased risk of dementia. *source
+The use of PPI medications, especially long term, has been linked to kidney disease, heart attacks, and increased risk of dementia. *source

 Also this report shows the adverse effects of PPI use with an increased risk of Clostridium difficile-associated diarrhea, community-acquired pneumonia, community-acquired pneumonia, bone fractures, and interference with mineral and vitamin absorption. *Source